pingcap/docs/tidb-cloud/migration-job.md

 If you want to quickly migrate the data, you can use the `root` account of the TiDB Cloud cluster to test the migration job quickly.

-### Set up VPC Peering
+### Set up network connection

+If you use Public IP as the connection type, you need to ensure that the upstream and downstream databases can be connected through the public network.

 If you use VPC Peering, you need to set it up in advance.
-See [Add VPC peering requests](/tidb-cloud/set-up-vpc-peering-connections.md#step-1-add-vpc-peering-requests)
+See [Add VPC peering requests](/tidb-cloud/set-up-vpc-peering-connections.md#step-1-add-vpc-peering-requests).

+If you use Private Link, you need to set it up in advance.
+See [Set Up Private Endpoint Connections](/tidb-cloud/set-up-private-endpoint-connections.md).

 ## Step 1: Go to the **Data Migration** page